 Freeze leftovers within 3-4 days.
 Place cooled chicken in an airtight container or resealable freezer bag.

-Freeze for up to 4 months.
-After that, it is safe to eat.
-However, the quality begins to degrade.
+Freeze for up to 4-6 months.
+After that, it is still safe to eat, but the quality begins to degrade.